dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 {: style="text-align: center; font-size:11pt"}

 **fig. 4**
 Two neurons are simulated and their iso-response contours are shown.
-The numbers above the resopnse indicates the neuron's activation in arbitrary units.
+The numbers above the response indicate the neuron's activation in arbitrary units.
 The little gray arrows indicate the maximal gradient direction for increasing the neuron's activation.
 The longer colored arrow indicates an optimal path taken from the point indicated by the black dot.
 {: style="text-align: center; font-size:11pt"}

 The longer colored arrows in the above figure indicate an optimal adversarial perturbation from a given starting point.